FACT: Studies show that a 20-year-old worker has a 1 in 4 chance of becoming disabled before reaching full retirement age.

 You may be angry, upset, or even depressed by your injury, but a personal injury lawyer won’t be.
 He or she will empathize with you and serve as your advocate.
 Even more importantly, they can make faster, clearer decisions based on facts rather than emotions.
 Their objective advocacy is a benefit of hiring a personal injury lawyer to represent you and your claim.

-Calculate your Social Security benefits here.
+Calculate your Social Security disability benefits here.

-Who Qualifies for SSDI?
+Who Qualifies for SSI Disability?

-It is important to know that only people who have worked in jobs that paid into Social Security or have medical conditions that meet the strict definition of disability are eligible to receive SSDI benefits.
+It is important to know that only people who have worked in jobs that paid into Social Security or have medical conditions that meet the strict definition of disability are eligible to receive SSI disability benefits.
 The Social Security system is based on work credits that relate to your total annual wages.
 So, you must have worked recently and earned a certain number of work credits prior to the disability.

 To be considered disabled, you must be unable to work for a year or more.
 SSDI is not a short-term program.
 It is for long-term disabilities only.
 This includes serious injuries and illnesses that make it extremely difficult or impossible for you to work.